carnivorousdev/Omnifood-/README.md

 - **Create and Edit Recipes**: Users can create and edit their own recipes, allowing them to contribute their unique culinary creations to the platform.

-- **Dark Mode Support**: Our platform fully supports dark mode, providing users with the option to switch to a darker color scheme for improved visibility and reduced eye strain.
+- **Dark Mode Support**: This web-app fully supports dark mode, providing users with the option to switch to a darker color scheme for improved visibility and reduced eye strain.

 - **Autosuggested Search and Recipe Details**: We offer autosuggested search functionality, making it easier for users to find relevant recipes.
 Each recipe also has detailed information, ensuring users have all the necessary instructions and ingredients.